Farho Electric Heating

 Panel heaters are less durable than electric radiators.

-Because panel heaters are less efficient than electric radiators, they must work much harder to heat home spaces.
+Because these products are less efficient than electric radiators, they must work much harder to heat home spaces.
 This can give them significantly shorter lifespans than our energy efficient radiators.
-The lifespans of panel heaters often suffer from cheaper manufacturing designed to satisfy a demand for low priced heaters.
+Their lifespans often suffer from cheaper manufacturing designed to satisfy a demand for low priced heating.
 Again, this is only a problem if you intend to use panel heaters as your prime source of heat – a shorter lifespan will not be an issue in rooms you only use occasionally.

 When should I buy an electric panel heater?

 There is no question that energy efficient electric radiators are superior to electric panel heaters – and certainly a more economical choice for principal home heating.
-However, we do think there is a very important place in the market for electric panel heaters.
+However, we do think there is a very important place in the market for these products.
 We know that kitting out an entire house with electric radiators is an expense which can quickly add up.
 Cheaper panel heaters give you a low-cost option which still allows you to effectively heat those less visited spaces.
-Used infrequently, the heater will not wear out quickly and the running costs will not make a significant impact on your monthly bills.
+Used infrequently, these heating products will not wear out quickly and the running costs will not make a significant impact on your monthly bills.
 That is why we have the Ascot Wi-Fi Enabled Thermo-Fluid Electric Heaters.
-The Ascot Wi-Fi Enabled Thermo-Fluid Electric Heaters represents the apex of panel heater design – with a stunning contemporary design and extensive programming features which allow you to control the heating in your spare rooms as well as the heating in the rest of your house.
+The Ascot Wi-Fi Enabled Thermo-Fluid Electric Heaters represents the apex of design – with a stunning contemporary design and extensive programming features which allow you to control the heating in your spare rooms as well as the heating in the rest of your house.

 For more information about our products, advice on the best for your property, and a free quote,